ibelab/tatiana-android-app/README.md

 - calculation of the number of applications
 - pricing for bids
 - decision making on sending an application
-- control of civil defen
+- control of civil defense
+- t